-- A writing-intensive course has a special responsibility for improving students' ability to write in the context of learning about a particular discipline.
+- I. Student Learning Goals At the completion of this course, the student will be able to: - Demonstrate the ability to write clearly, coherently and effectively about a particular discipline - Adapt modes of communication to the audience - Incorporate constructive feedback from readers to improve the written work - II General Expectations - A writing-intensive course has a special responsibility for improving students' ability to write in the context of learning about a particular discipline.
 It treats writing as a means of learning as well as a skill to be learned.
 A writing intensive course does not necessarily require lengthy research papers.
 Intensive refers to the integration of writing into the course rather than to the sheer amount of writing involved. - The course makes substantial and continuous use of writing as a way of engaging students with important questions and problems of a particular subject.
 Students may become familiar with the material of the course through a variety of writing assignments throughout the semester, including both formal (graded) and informal (ungraded) work.
-The work required should be selected to be appropriate to the subject being taught. - One important aim of a writing-intensive course is to show students how to use drafts of a paper to shape its form and content, incorporating comments and ideas from readers.
+The work required should be selected to be appropriate to the subject being taught.

+- One important aim of a writing-intensive course is to show students how to use drafts of a paper to shape its form and content, incorporating comments and ideas from readers.
 Every writing-intensive course must include guided revision as a requirement.
 A proposed course in which students will have an "opportunity" to revise papers, or in which papers "may be resubmitted" for a higher grade, will not meet this requirement.
 Rather, each proposed course must include at least one substantive assignment in which all students submit at least one draft for comments from the instructor and then revise the draft to take account of those comments.
 The instructor not only assigns and evaluates writing but also provides instruction and coaching as students write.
 In particular, he or she comments on the students' control over the subject matter, as well as on clarity, organization, correctness, and effectiveness of expression.
 Grades for writing assignments reflect an assessment of both quality and improvement in students' writing.
 The aim of the course is to use writing as a tool for learning about the subject matter and to introduce ways of writing within the discipline, rather than to provide formal instruction in basic writing skills.
 Students can be referred to the Writing Center for consultation as they revise drafts of a paper. - Because of the personal attention and guidance that students will receive, class size should not exceed 25 unless additional resources (teaching assistants, release from other duties, etc.) are made available to the instructor.